samvera-labs/ramp/src/components/StructuredNavigation/StructuredNavigation.md

-Structured navigation component, renders any available structural properties in a given IIIF manifest.
-This component reads manifest data from central state management provided by Contexts.
-Thus it should be wrapped by context providers using `IIIFPlayer` which is the component in Ramp providing these out of the box.
+StructuredNavigation component, renders any available structural properties in a given IIIF manifest.
+This component reads data from state provided through Contexts, therefore it should be wrapped by the context providers (both Manifest and Player as seen below).

 `StructuredNavigation` component fetches data from Context providers, so it doesn't require any props.